antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/c-api/object.rst

 ===============

+.. c:var:: PyObject* Py_NotImplemented

+   The ``NotImplemented`` singleton, used to signal that an operation is not implemented for the given type combination.

+.. c:macro:: Py_RETURN_NOTIMPLEMENTED

+   Properly handle returning :c:data:`Py_NotImplemented` from within a C function (that is, increment the reference count of NotImplemented and return it).

 .. c:function:: int PyObject_Print(PyObject *o, FILE *fp, int flags)

    Print an object *o*, on file *fp*.
 Returns ``-1`` on error.
 The flags argument